 The entire Kaptain platform is based on best-of-breed open-source technologies that are curated, integrated, and streamlined by D2iQ.
 Our commitment to open-source technologies implies we honor APIs.
 If you want to use only standard SDKs, you can do so with no limitations and without vendor lock-in.

 Architecture of Kaptain, which for the technical preview runs on Konvoy.

 Day 2 Ready

-KUDO for Kubeflow allows enterprises to see the gains of machine learning in no time.
+Kaptain allows enterprises to see the gains of machine learning in no time.
 Why spend days dealing with installations, setups, and configurations?
 We offer a two-click installation from Kommander – yes, we counted!

 For the next release, we shall continue to reduce the time needed to go from prototype to production by improving the user experience with additional operators for idiomatic distributed executions, and adding functionality for data and model management, and end-to-end tracking and monitoring.

 In the meantime, sign up for the technical preview of D2iQ’s Kaptain and get ready to power up.